 Prenatal Personal Trainer Toronto

-Congrats to all you moms and dads to be out there!
-It’s definitely an exciting time but it’s not always easy being a mom in waiting with its physical constraints.
+Congrats to all you moms and dads to be out there and to those that are adding another baby burrito to the family!
+It’s definitely an exciting time but it’s not always easy being a mom in waiting, with its aches, pains, and physical constraints.
 Not to mention how nerve racking it can be for first-time parents.
+The thought of making the trek out to the gym and the worries that go along with how exercise could affect the baby are enough to abandon the idea of working out altogether.
 The Busy Bee Fitness Experts get a lot of questions about the safety of strength training and what types of training to do during pregnancy.
 We believe it’s vitally important for women to be active in strength, cardio, and flexibility training during pregnancy.

 Is exercise safe during pregnancy?

 If it was safe for you to exercise before pregnancy then in most cases it will be safe during as well.
 Of course, during pregnancy, you’ll need more time to recover.
 We don’t recommend extreme forms of exercise and always consult with your doctor about a light to moderate exercise program.
 The Canadian Society for Exercise Physiology and Society of Obstetricians and Gynecologists of Canada encourage women to continuously exercise while pregnant, with the exception of the last trimester.
 Being sedentary is considered to be much riskier to your pregnancy than being moderately active, both for you and the baby.

 Women who gain and keep excessive weight during pregnancy can also pass it along to their newborn babies.
 Strength training can also play a crucial role in the birth itself.
 Those who remain active experience fewer aches and are less likely to need a Cesarean or have poor bladder control, according to consensus among obstetricians.